 The Client Bridge deployment includes one or more infrastructure APs.
 After provisioning, the Client AP connects to normal infrastructure services.
 The infrastructure AP is essentially any AP deployed for standard service offering.
 The infrastructure APs communicate with the ExtremeCloud IQ Controller supporting the usual traffic flow.
 The Client Bridge AP roams like a wireless client, supporting background scanning to determine available infrastructure APs.
 The Client Bridge AP associates on the infrastructure AP SSID (using network credentials) establishing a Client Bridge link with the infrastructure.

 Client Bridge AP is adopted by ExtremeCloud IQ Controller and is managed as any other AP:

-- When the Client Bridge AP is in Client mode (i.e. the GE2 port is set to Client), the wired clients connected to Client Bridge AP are controlled by the same policies as the wireless clients that are connected to any other AP. - When the Client Bridge AP is in Transparent Bridge mode (i.e. the GE2 port is set to Bridge), the Client Bridge AP is transparently forwarding all traffic without monitoring individual sessions.
+- When the Client Bridge AP is in Client mode, the wired clients connected to it are controlled by the same policies as the wireless clients that are connected to any other AP. - When the Client Bridge AP is in Transparent Bridge mode, the Client Bridge AP transparently forwards all traffic without monitoring individual sessions.

-To get started, configure the Client Bridge settings on ExtremeCloud IQ Controller.
-Configure the Client Bridge from the configuration Profile.
+Configure the Client Bridge settings on ExtremeCloud IQ Controller from the configuration Profile.
 The Client Bridge AP is a member of a device group that references a Profile configured for Client Bridge.